LuemmelSec/PwnDoc-Vulns/README.md

 # YAML Parser
 Added a small parser for the vuln exports that allows to export the vulns by category.
 I needed it for release of dedicated vulns to public.
 Maybe it comes in handy for whatever.

+# Report Template
+Added a template for the reports that you can use as a starting point.